hyper-views/framework/README.md

 _next(({target, dispatch}) => { ... })_

 A convenient helper to pass a callback to process.nextTick.
 Can be used to manipulate the page in some way after a render.
-For example scrolling to a specific element
+For example scrolling to a specific element or focusing an input element.

 - target: the target passed to [framework](#framework)
 - [dispatch](#dispatch)